 Each spring semester, Director Artemi Romanov takes a group of G-RAP students to different exotic ocations around the world for 12 days.
 From Thailand, to Vietnam, to India, a variety of students have enjoyed their time abroad with Dr. Romanov.
 Traveling is an enriching experience, and G-RAP wants to share the world and all its knowledge with students.
 Amazing plans are always in the works, so where will G-RAP go next?

-Director Artemi Romanov chose India as last year’s exotic location for the G-RAP Spring Break Global Seminar.
+Director Artemi Romanov chose India as last year’s exotic location for the G-RAP Spring Break Global Experience.
 A group of eager G-RAP students joined Dr. Romanov on the 12-day adventure.
 They saw the Taj Mahal, visited the Chandela Dynasty Temples, and rode elephants at Amber Fort.
 Students were able to learn a vast amount about Indian culture, cuisine, and daily life.
 Spectacular photos showing students and Director Romanov exploring beautiful India can be seen in the gallery to the left.

 In the spring of 2016, a great adventure took place when Director Romanov led a group of G-RAP students to Vietnam.
 Students were able to explore different cultural sites, eat delicious local cuisine, and meet people from all different backgrounds.
 One student wrote the following about his experiences in Vietnam with G-RAP: